-This complaint of judicial misconduct was filed by ("complainant") against the Honorable ("subject judge"), pursuant to 28 U.S.C. § 351.
-The complainant generally asserts the subject judge should have recused himself fro m a case due to personal or professional affiliations that may have had an influence on the subject judge.
+This complaint of judicial misconduct was filed by ("complainant") against ("subject judge"), pursuant to 28 U.S.C. § 351.
+The complainant generally asserts the subject judge imposed an improper sentence following conviction in the complainant's underlying criminal case.

 After conducting an initial review, the chief judge may dismiss a complaint of judicial misconduct as to which he concludes: (A) that the claimed conduct, even if it occurred, "is not prejudicial to the effective and expeditious administration of the business of the courts"; (B) that the complaint "is directly related to the merits of a decision or procedural ruling"; (C) that the complaint is "frivolous," a term that applies to charges that are wholly unsupported; or (D) that the complaint "lack[s] sufficient evidence to raise an inference that misconduct has occurred."
 Rule 11(c)(1)(A)-(D), Rules for Judicial-Conduct and Judicial-Disability Proceedings; see 28 U.S.C. § 352(a), (b).